Essential Guide to Berlin

 S-Bahn

-It’s the rapid transit system and includes 15 lines that feed into one of three core lines.
+The S-Bahn rapid transit system includes15 lines that feed into one of three core lines.
 Especially useful in Eastern Berlin, the S-Bahn covers long distances faster than the U-Bahn and is a more efficient means of getting to outlying areas

 Berlin has a dense network of 150 bus routes.
 The day lines run from 4:30am to about 1am the next morning.
 Enter at the front of the bus and exit in the middle or at the back.
 The driver sells only individual tickets, but all tickets from machines on the U- or S-Bahn are valid.
 Most bus stops have clear timetables and route maps.